 HEY!
 Congratulations on your new tattoo.
 Finally, you got the tattoo that you always wanted.
 Now, here comes the difficult part, taking care of the tattoo.
 If it is not done right, it can destroy or skew a well-designed expensive tattoo.
-Not only because touch-ups can be expensive, but also you have to take care of the tattoo to make sure that you don’t get a skin infection or something unpleasant.
+Not only because touch-ups can be expensive, but also because you have to take care of the tattoo to make sure that you don’t get a skin infection or something unpleasant.
 A proper tattoo aftercare routine can protect your tattoo from many complications.
 After getting a new tattoo, your tattoo artist may provide you some instructions about tattoo aftercare which you have to do from the day after getting the tattoo or you can just follow these steps while your new tattoo heals.
 Because here I’m going to discuss in detail “What to do after getting a tattoo?”

-First, wash your hand with any mild anti-microbial soap and clean water.
+First, wash your hands with any mild anti-microbial soap and clean water.
 Pull the covering off slowly and carefully hence you don’t damage your new tattoo.
 Then gently wash the tattoo with lukewarm water (it helps to prevent the bandage from sticking to your skin) and fragrance-free soap or anti-microbial soap.
-Don’t be hurry, be gentle and don’t scrub when washing the tattoo, and be sure to pat your skin dry.
+Don’t hurry, be gentle, and don’t scrub when washing the tattoo, and be sure to pat your skin dry.
 Try to use those products whose ingredients are meant for tattoos, such as Tattoo Goo Deep Cleansing Soap, Carex, etc.

 3. APPLY MOISTURIZER

 After washing the tattoo, you should apply a thin layer of non-scented, antimicrobial, and alcohol-free moisturizer to the tattoo.
 Some tattoo artists recommend Tattoo Goo lotion and Salve for healing tattoos because these products contain the same natural components lost by the skin during the tattooing process.